 Local handcraft extraordinaire!
 Local handcraft extraordinaire!
 Everything you find at the “The Quillow Shop” is locally handcrafted by 5 ladies – hand crocheted, hand knitted, hand sewn and handmade!
 A huge range of quillows, crochet doilies, baby’s clothing, ponchos and capes, hats and beanies, children’s toys, dolls, puppets – and so on.
 Open 7 days a week from 10am to 4pm.

 Fashion with a difference!
-“Whispers Fashion House” offers gorgeous fashion from French and Australian designers, beautiful jewelry and selected accessories.
+“Whispers Fashion House” offers gorgeous fashion from Italian and Australian designers, beautiful jewelry and selected accessories.
 Our extensive ranges of quality fashion, shoes and accessories are carefully selected to cater to a wide variety of age groups, lifestyles and budgets.
 There’s always something new at Whispers Fashion House.

 Homewares – Gifts – Accessories!“Jakama Designs” has opened their new retail store and is offering an exciting range of homewares, gifts and accessories, all hand picked by owner Josey Worrall.
 Please drop in and check out what’s on offer – we are sure you will be delighted!